lakki12233/lakki12233/README.md

 <h1 align="center">Hi 👋 I'm Suman Mandava</h1>

 # 💫 About Me:
-I am a fourth-year computer science engineering student at St. Joseph's College, passionate about exploring the realms of coding, machine learning, and building robust applications
+Hi, I’m Suman Mandava, currently pursuing a Master of Science in Computer Science focusing on AI and Machine Learning at the State University of New York at Buffalo.
+I’m passionate about coding, machine learning, and building robust applications, and I have experience as a Full Stack Developer.
 ## 🚀 What I'm Up To

 - 🤖 Exploring Machine Learning with [scikit-learn](https://scikit-learn.org/)